Capital gains tax: what it means for Belgian ETF investors

 Only capital gains accrued from the day before the tax is introduced, so December 31, 2025, will be counted.
 So if you invested in an ETF 10 years ago, only the recent price matters for calculating the capital gains tax.
 Historical capital gains are exempt.

-Also, you can deduce losses.
+You can deduce losses.
 So if you made a €10,000 profit on the sale of one ETF, but a €20,000 loss on the sale of another, the result is a net loss so you won't be taxed.
 However, you won't be able to carry losses forward to future years.

 Fortunately, the government will provide an exemption of €10,000 per year.
+This amount will be adjusted every year for inflation.

-Declaring and paying the tax
+How to declare and pay the tax

 It's expected that Belgian brokers will automatically withhold the capital gains tax for you, like they do for the other taxes.
 However, it's unclear how they will handle the €10,000 yearly exemption.